syncfusion-content/wpf-docs/wpf/Diagram/Exporting.md

 ### Export to XPS

 SfDiagram has in-built support to export the diagram as XPS file instead of image file.
-To export diagram as XPS file, set the `IsSaveToXps` property of `ExportSettings` class as `true` and specify the file name with ".xps" extension.
+To export diagram as XPS file, set the `IsSaveToXps` property of `ExportSettings` class to `true` and specify the file name with ".xps" extension.

 {% tabs %}
 {% highlight C# %}